ntustison/PaperANTsX/Text/methods.md

 \setstretch{1.5}

-In Listing 1, we show the ANTsPyNet Python code snippet for processing a single subject which starts with reading the T1-weighted MRI input image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation,
+In Listing 1, we show the ANTsPy/ANTsPyNet code snippet for processing a single subject which starts with reading the T1-weighted MRI input image, through the generation of the Atropos-style six-tissue segmentation and probability images, application of ``ants.kelly_kapowski`` (i.e., DiReCT), DKT cortical parcellation,